 I want to make my personal multitask as well as my professional life.
 I like going to many things at once.
-It’s interested in me and keeps moving forward with multitasking examples for interview.
+It’s interesting to me and keeps moving forward with multitasking examples for interviews.

 It works because consistent work and various types of work are involved considering the interview you are interviewing, this answer shows that you are a better fit.
-You come as many people who are excited about many projects, do not share their attention.
+You come as many people who are excited about many projects but do not share their attention.

 I’m good when I’m multitasking When I face a problem at a time, I pay attention to the solution.
 Meanwhile, when I can do more than one task, I can directly focus on the most accurate solution.

 It works because this answer shows that you are focusing only on quality quantities.
 Even in those areas where the ability to multitask is valuable, it is important to be able to work well.